 This half-day institute will focus on a variety of topics related to personal and professional development specifically for staff within their first 5 years in the field.
 Two half-day sessions will be offered, don’t miss out on this opportunity!
 For details or to register, email Niya Blair at email@example.com

 DSAES Navigate - This specialized training series is to help supervisors navigate university policies and responsibilities, while learning how to best support their staff by developing new management and leadership skills.

-This year, the PDC is pleased to offer the following opportunity:
+This year the PDC is pleased to offer the following opportunities: